“I have known you for not very long, but

 about me

 I’m a playwright and screenwriter pursuing an MFA at Hunter College.
 My plays have been developed with or commissioned by Fresh Ground Pepper, Workshop Theater, Art House Productions, Stagefemmes at Kenyon College, the Emerging Professional Residents at Milwaukee Repertory Theater, and others.
-Recent recognition includes semifinalist placement for We're Just Redoing the Kitchen for both the Eugene O'Neill Theater Center's National Playwrights Conference and Playwrights Foundation's Bay Area Playwrights Festival, as well as finalist status for this year's EST/Youngblood cohort.
+Recent recognition includes semifinalist placement for We're Just Redoing the Kitchen for both the Eugene O'Neill Theater Center's National Playwrights Conference and Playwrights Foundation's Bay Area Playwrights Festival, as well as finalist status for last year's EST/Youngblood cohort.
 My work lives in worlds that could crack open at any moment, and where people try really hard to say what they mean and often fail spectacularly.
 Favorite subjects include divas, existential panic, bodily dread, and obsession.

 I’ve worked with young theatermakers as a mentor for Columbia University’s NOMADS New Play Festival, a reader and dramaturg for the O’Neill’s Young Playwrights Festival, and a career coach for Dramatic Writing students at NYU.